gunins/stonewall/examples/basic/readme.md

 `cp` - is requirejs component where `src` is location of component.
 `data-bind` - attribute passing object for context `pl` -  is placeholders for component (Header and Body).
 In placeholders you can add another components, or any html markup.

+###Optionally you can add javascript file for widget, in case you need extra functionality.

+    define([
+        'templating/parser!./_container.html',
+        'widget/Constructor'
+    ], function (template, Constructor) {
+        return Constructor.extend({
+            template: template
+        });
+    });

+In this case you just require particular Javascript file.

 ###Then code for Cmp